 - Coke has had a huge role in shaping our image of Santa Clause.

-- The number of employees working with the Coca Cola Company (123,200 to be exact) are more than the population of many countries.
+- The number of employees working with the Coca-Cola Company (123,200 to be exact) is more than the population of many countries.

 Go On, Tell Us What You Think!